marensorber/startup/notes.md

 ##HTML Assignments
 I completed the assignments on HTML.
 This was mostly review.
 I also deployed and inspected the simon HTML, which seems straightforward.
 Now I need to write the HTML for my startup.

+## Simon CSS
+I inspected and deployed the Simon CSS to my domain at simon.marensorber.com.